kantega/KantId/README.md

 #### SUMMARY
 ***

-This project provides a simple api to manage National Id Numbers.
-We found out that the use of a functional approach to tackle the problem would result in a much lighter and flexible api, therefor we decided to use java 8
+This project provides a simple API to manage National Id numbers.
+The API uses the Java 8 functional programming paradigm which results in a much lighter, flexible and extensible API.

 At the moment there is an implementation for 4 nordic countries:
 * Denmark